 Studying neural oscillations and their relationship to cognitive processes is a hallmark of cognitive neuroscience [18].
 However, neural oscillations, defined as rhythmic activity within a narrow frequency band, are embedded in aperiodic activity [16].
 This aperiodic part of the neural power spectrum has been related to the integration of excitatory and inhibitory synaptic currents [19] [17].
 The power spectral density of the aperiodic component of neural data follows a 1/fx power law and the exponent ‘x’ describes how steep or flat the power spectral density is [20].
 Larger values of x indicate steeper slopes, a value of 0 would indicate a flat slope, such as in white noise.
 The smaller the exponent the larger the excitation to inhibition ratio.
 Accordingly, in a vigilant state the exponent is smaller than in unconscious states which indicates more neural excitation [21].
 The exponent of human EEG is approximately 0.828 [16], and the planarian EEG previously showed good correspondence with an exponent of 1 [6].
-Here, we observed that the exponent of the planarian EEG is 1.30 during darkness and 1.17 during light stimulation, indicating a slightly steeper slope compared to humans and previous planarian EEG recordings, but still within the expected range of biological neural networks (c.f., Figure 5e in [16] which indicates an exponent range of approximately 1 to 1.75 for younger participants, or figure 5 in [6] with a reference line for an exponent of 1).
+Here, we observed that the exponent of the planarian EEG is 1.31 during darkness and 1.23 during light stimulation (1.48 and 1.32 in decapitated planarians), indicating a slightly steeper slope compared to humans and previous planarian EEG recordings, but still within the expected range of biological neural networks (c.f., Figure 5e in [16] which indicates an exponent range of approximately 1 to 1.75 for younger participants, or figure 5 in [6] with a reference line for an exponent of 1).
 Importantly, we observed a vastly steeper slope from the recordings of the dead mosquito larvae.
 We can therefore conclude that we were successful in recording neural activity from planarians with our current setup, because the exponent of the power spectrum resembles the exponents observed in recordings of neural activity from planarian and human EEG and differs significantly from the exponent extracted from recordings of dead animals.
 However, the steep slope extracted in the latter recordings indicates the presence of low frequency noise in our recording setup, which we will need to address in future experiments.

 4.2 Oscillatory Activity